Tinnitus keeping you up at night? Try these 11 tips

 1. Use a better sound masking strategy

-If you still have some of your hearing, sound masking is the easiest-to-implement sleep improvement strategy for tinnitus sufferers.
+If you still have some of your hearing, sound therapy masking is the easiest-to-implement sleep improvement strategy for tinnitus sufferers.
 The idea here is very simple: play background noise (ideally at a level just under the volume of your tinnitus) to lower the perceived volume of the sound and help you ignore it so you can get to sleep.
+Research shows this can indeed lead to deeper sleep.

 Not everyone is able to mask the volume of their tinnitus, but even when you can’t drown it out, it can still be helpful because masking creates a wall of sound that blocks out quiet noises that might have otherwise awoken you.
 It also prevents you from having to wake up in complete silence, which is a challenging environment for many tinnitus sufferers.

-Any sound you find relaxing can work well here—masking doesn’t have to mean white noise.
+Any sound you find relaxing can work well here—masking doesn’t have to mean white noise, or color noises like pink or brown.
 Ambient music, nature sounds, desk fans, and other environmental sounds are all excellent options, just to name a few.
 In fact, it’s a good idea to find at least several sounds that work well for you, should any of them stop helping at any point.

 You also have several options to play the sounds from dedicated white noise and sound machines to headphones designed to be worn to sleep, pillow speakers, and more!